-Pursuant to collective bargaining agreements, employees of the Commission may accumulate an unlimited amount of sick leave.
-Upon retirement, there is no compensation for such accumulated leave.
+Pursuant to collective bargaining agreements, employees of the Commission upon retirement shall be paid for accumulated sick leave in excess of one hundred and sixty-five days to two hundred and twenty days, for a minimum of fifty-five days.
+The rate of pay applicable to this payment is \$70 per day.
 Vacation time is generally taken in the year earned but can be carried over to succeeding years, subject to limitations, as provided in the respective collective bargaining agreements.
+The liability for compensated absences at December 31, 2021 was \$30,280.